CX-Box/cxbox-doc/docs/features/element/actions/postaction/drilldownandwaituntil/ddandwaituntil.md

      By default, the standard message is not displayed.

 How it works:
+- The frontend navigates to the specified screen (`/screen/myexample3231/view/myexample3232resultform/...`).
+The `In Progress custom message` is displayed.
 - It starts checking the `statusResponse` field in `MyExample3232DTO_` for the value `StatusEnum.DONE`.
 - The frontend makes up to 6 requests at intervals of 2 seconds (12 seconds total).
--  During this process:
-   The `In Progress custom message` is displayed.
 - If the condition is met:
-  The frontend navigates to the specified screen (`/screen/myexample3231/view/myexample3232resultform/...`).
   The `Success custom message` is displayed, and the process ends.
 - If the condition is not met after 6 requests:
   The frontend navigates to the specified screen (`/screen/myexample3231/view/myexample3232resultform/...`).